-As at 1st June 2025 the number of approved Foster Families in the Yorkshire Office was 101.
+As of 1st June 2025, the number of approved Foster Families in the Three Shires Office was 45.

 As the number of referrals of children and young people needing foster families always outweighs the number of approved Foster Parents with suitable vacancies, Orange Grove Business Planning is continually active in relation to the Recruitment and Assessment of prospective Foster Parents.